 In addition, environmental and ecological legislation and policies have become increasingly important in recent decades.
-Under various laws, BTB could become liable for the costs of removal or remediation of certain hazardous or toxic substances released on or in its properties or disposed of at other locations, or for the costs of other remedial or preventive work.
-The failure to remove or remediate such substances, or to effect such remedial or preventive work, if any, may adversely affect an owner's ability to sell such property or to borrow using such property as collateral, and could potentially also result in claims against the owner by private plaintiffs or governmental agencies.
+Under various laws, BTB could become liable for the costs of removal or remediation of certain hazardous or toxic substances released on or in its properties or disposed of at other locations, if any, may adversely affect an owner's ability to sell such property or to borrow using such property as collateral, and could potentially also result in claims against the owner by private plaintiffs or governmental agencies.
 Notwithstanding the above, BTB is not aware of any material non-compliance, liability or other claim in connection with any of its properties, nor is BTB aware of any environmental condition with respect to any of its properties that, in its opinion, would involve material expenditure by BTB.